 Table 4 presents parameter estimates of the panel logistic model which estimates the factors that influence adoption of the various CSAs.
-Estimate results show that adoption of legume intercropping increases with age of household and increasing MAHFP.
-Age is associated with more the farming experience, and the higher the likelihood of accumulation of physical and social capital that would be used to adopt a particular CSA.
-This is agreement with Abegunde et al. (2016) who found age to have a significant and positive influence on the level of adoption of CSA practices in South Africa.
-Households with stable food supply throughout the year will make all efforts possible to ensure that they have adequate food for their members through adopting legume intercropping as a means to boost production.
-Male headed households, those that experienced drought, and floods were less likely to adopt legume intercropping.
+Estimate results show that adoption of legume intercropping increases with age of the household head and increasing MAHFP.
+Age is associated with more farming experience and higher likelihood of accumulation of physical and social capital that would be used to adopt a particular CSA.
+This is in agreement with Abegunde et al. (2016), who found age to have a significant and positive influence on the level of adoption of CSA practices in South Africa.
+Households with stable food supply throughout the year will make all efforts possible to ensure that they have adequate food for their members, through adopting legume intercropping as a means to boost production.
+Male headed households and those that experienced drought or floods were less likely to adopt legume intercropping.
 There is a tendency by farmers to recycle seeds for use in the forthcoming seasons.
-By the fact that such seeds would have been wiped away by floods and drought, chances are such households would not have much to save for food/seed, given the eventual losses.
-This constrains their ability even to buy such seeds.
-Hence the negative effect observed here.
+Due to the fact that such seeds would have been wiped away by floods and drought, it is likely households would not have much to save for food/seed, given the eventual losses.
+This constrains their ability even to buy new seeds.
+Hence, the negative effect observed here.
 Similar results (MAHFP, floods, drought) influenced adoption of fertilizer use in maize.

 As expected, increasing incidence of pests and diseases were associated with adoption of pesticides use among maize farmers.
-This implies once attacked by fall army worm as has been the case in Uganda since 2017, farmers have taken immediate efforts to curb the losses from these pests through use of pesticides.
+This implies that, once attacked by fall armyworm, farmers have taken immediate efforts to curb the losses from these pests through use of pesticides.
 In addition, households with better HDDS and MAFHP have positive adoption levels of pesticide use compared to their counterparts.
-Contrary to the expected, occurrence of drought is associated with limited/non adoption to legume intercropping and fertilizer use.
-Drought as a risk to farmers exposes them to losses that many farmers once hit by this shock for any season, they may fail to bounce back to invest in fertilizer use.
+Contrary to expectations, occurrence of drought is associated with limited adoption/non-adoption of legume intercropping and fertilizer use.
+Drought exposes farmers to losses that may result in failure to bounce back from this climatic shock, limiting ability to invest in fertilizer use.
 The study finding is a contradiction to Manda et al. (2016) who found that occurrence of droughts increased the use of maize-legume intercropping among maize farmers in Zambia.

-We further observe that access to extension services is positively associated with the adoption of three of CSA technologies (improved maize, fertilizers and pesticides), a key signal to the importance of knowledge sharing about improved agronomic practices by extension agents.
-More importantly, it should be noted that the number of maize growing household accessing extension during the study period (2015/16-2018/19) has declined from 11 to 5 percent.
-This is not surprising given the past agricultural extension policy shifts in Uganda.
+We further observe that access to extension services is positively associated with the adoption of three CSA practices (improved maize, fertilizers, and pesticides), a key signal to the importance of knowledge sharing about improved agronomic practices by extension agents.
+More importantly, it should be noted that the number of maize growing households accessing extension during the study period (2015/16-2018/19) has declined from 11 to 5 percent.
+This is not surprising, given the past agricultural extension policy shifts in Uganda.
 Other factors that affected adoption of CSA practices include household size.
-Household size is critical form of labour, especially during the season when households have several agricultural activities.
+Household size is a critical indicator of available labour, especially during the season when households have several agricultural activities.